invertase/react-native-firebase-docs/docs/installation/ios.md

 [FIRApp configure];
 ```

-?> It is recommended to add the line within the method BEFORE creating the RCTRootView.
-Otherwise the initialization can happen too late after already being needed in your JavaScript code
+?> It is recommended to add the line within the method **BEFORE** creating the **RCTRootView**.
+Otherwise the initialization can occur after already being required in your JavaScript code - leading to `app not initialised` exceptions.

 ## 4. Setup Firebase Pods